wealthscope/wealthscope-partner-sdk/README.md

 1. The client must support the latest web browsers, and have JavaScript enabled.
 1. The client must possess a partner name.
 Speak to your Wealthscope contact for more information.
 1. The client must have shared a RSA SHA-512 public key with Wealthscope.
 Speak to your Wealthscope contact for more information.

+# Wealthscope SDK Documentation

+<b style="color: lightgreen">DOCUMENTATION</b>

+## Approach

+Using an iFrame-based JavaScript architecture, the SDK enables client applications to inject Wealthscope directly into their pages, removing the need to build a complete frontend solution to accommodate for Wealthscope's dataset.
+This enables an extremely rich customer experience to be fully acquired with a minimum of additional development overhead on the part of the client organization.

+## Capabilities

+* NPM-based installation
+* Easy JavaScript-based configuration
+* Zero-effort iFrame injection during application runtime
+* Complete iFrame management
+* User-level authentication using RS512 JWT tokens
+* Flexible API-based data integration

 ## Javascript Integration example